 Profitable and Cash Flow Positive

 When we set out to build Backblaze, one of our goals was to grow it responsibly—focusing on efficiency rather than throwing money at problems.
 It required a fair amount of blood, sweat, and tears (you know, bloody fingertips from all the computer typing)… But this year the company turned both profitable and cash flow positive—a fantastic feeling!

 Well, as we learned in 2009, it’s a little more than a guess at this point.
 We have numerous plans for the online backup service itself—intending to add features such as the ability to migrate backups from one computer to another, a number of performance enhancements, the ability to grant gifts, and more.
-Fleshing out enhancements to Backblaze for Business and launching a reseller portal are also on the list.
-It isn’t a guess that we’ll continue to add loads of cloud storage capacity—and almost certainly upgrade to using two terabyte drives making each of our storage pods capable of holding 90 terabytes…perhaps even two and a half terabyte drives that would put nearly 113 terabytes in one Pod.
-Beyond that…we’ll need to wait as 2010 unfolds.
+Fleshing out enhancements to Backblaze Business Backup and launching a reseller portal are also on the list.
+It isn’t a guess that we’ll continue to add loads of cloud storage capacity—and almost certainly upgrade to using two terabyte drives making each of our Storage Pods capable of holding 90 terabytes… Perhaps even two and a half terabyte drives that would put nearly 113 terabytes in one Pod.
+Beyond that… We’ll need to wait as 2010 unfolds.